 In the event of a serious security incident, the Police may request and will be allowed access to passwords used for encryption.
 Local Authority Auditors also have the right of access to passwords for audit investigation purposes.

 User lists, IDs and other security related information must be given the highest security classification and stored in a secure manner.
-These records will be reviewed by the central Trust team at regular intervals.
+These records will be reviewed by Senior ICT Technician at regular intervals.

-4.1.
+4.5.
 E-mail

 The Trust: